 We use a BenQ PV270 on our client machine at Image Science, where customer's check their colour before printing.
 It really is a remarkably good screen for the price (read a fuller evaluation here).

 The Eizo CS models are their entry level ColorEdge models.

-They come with Eizo's calibration software, ColorNavigator, included and with two years extra warranty over the NECs, so they offer great value - you just need to add a calibrator and you've got everything you need.
+They come with Eizo's calibration software, ColorNavigator, included and with two years extra warranty over the BenQ/NECs, so they offer great value - you just need to add a calibrator and you've got everything you need.

 On a budget or just getting to that level where you want a significant improvement over your typical desktop monitors from office brands like Dell, Apple etc?

 The best value options currently are probably in the Eizo EV range.
 These are perfect for those amongst you on a budget, who work in sRGB (so people still shooting jpgs and not yet RAW, web designers, people who shoot exclusively for the web etc.).